Friends of the Wild Flower Garden

 Ken Avery Birding Terrace

 Kenneth Avery fulfilled the role of Garden Curator for the Eloise Butler Wildflower Garden and Bird Sanctuary, succeeding Martha Crone.
-In 2005 The Friends provided funds for the creation of the Ken Avery Birding Terrace in remembrance of Ken and the dedication he gave to the Garden.
-It is situated on the back path that goes from the Woodland Garden up to the Upland Garden.
+In 2004 The Friends and the Minneapolis Park and Recreation Board came up with the design and the Friends provided funds for the creation of the Ken Avery Birding Terrace in remembrance of Ken and the dedication he gave to the Garden.
+It is situated on a small plateau on the back path that goes from the Woodland Garden up to the Upland Garden.
+Installation was in the spring of 2005.
+There are three wood benches made by Earl F. Anderson Inc.; a basalt column carved bird bath from Hedberg Aggregates and a dedication plaque on the birdbath made by Awards by Hammond, Inc. The surrounding area was planted 350 new shrubs and herbaceous plants.
+Total cost was $5,504.
 (Photos G D Bebeau)

 Below: The Avery Birding Terrace in late April before new plant growth.
 An early April birding group, led by naturalist Tammy Mercer (with staff in hand), at the Ken Avery Birding Terrace, 2006 (Photo Phoebe Waugh).

 Cary George Wetland Bridge

 Cary George was the 4th person entrusted with the daily care of the Wildflower Garden.
 He succeeded Ken Avery who retired at the end of 1986.
 Cary was gardener through the end of 2003.
-In 2011 The Friends of the Wild Flower Garden began fundraising for a new bridge to replace the old cedar bridge over the water channel leading to the Garden pool.
-This project enlarged to encompass a boardwalk through that section of the Marsh.
-The boardwalk was installed in July of 2015 and the bridge section was dedicated in honor of Cary George on Sept.
-20, 2015. (photos G D Bebeau)
+In 2011 the Friends of the Wild Flower Garden began fundraising for a new bridge to replace the old cedar bridge over the water channel leading to the Garden pool.
+This project enlarged to encompass a boardwalk through that section of the wetland.
+The boardwalk was installed in July of 2015 and the bridge section was dedicated in honor of Cary George on September 20, 2015. (photos G D Bebeau)